bimdata/documentation-old/doc_sphinx/use_cases/use_case_iot.rst

 1/ Init the Viewer
 ----------------------

-We set a Viewer with some useful options:
+We create a Viewer object using some options:

  * ``edit: false``: no edition tools are provided
  * ``comment: false``: no comment tool is provided